the-turing-way/the-turing-way/book/website/collaboration/event-tools.md

 It is important to create shared notes, but also to save them to share with others and to make them available to refer back to later.

 - [Google Drive](https://en.wikipedia.org/wiki/Google_Drive): Google Drive is a file storage and synchronization service developed by Google.
-- [DropBox](https://www.dropbox.com/): Dropbox is a file hosting service operated by the American company Dropbox.
+- [DropBox](https://www.dropbox.com/): Dropbox is a widely used file hosting service.
-- [owncloud](https://owncloud.com/): ownCloud is a suite of client-server software for creating and using file hosting services. ownCloud functionally has similarities to the widely used Dropbox.
+- [owncloud](https://owncloud.com/): ownCloud is a suite of client-server software for creating and using file hosting services. ownCloud functionally has similarities to Dropbox.
 - [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/free-trial/) and [BitBucket](https://bitbucket.org/product): Platforms for hosting, sharing and collaborating on documents and software with a version control system (see [this post for detail/difference](https://stackshare.io/stackups/bitbucket-vs-github-vs-gitlab)).

 ## Managing participant confirmations